Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: Numerical Results

 \subsection{Accuracy of Functional Estimator}

-In the previous section, we presented analysis of the convergence of MLHT algorithms with MLMC optimization verifying the conditions of Theorem \ref{theorem}.
+In the previous section, we presented an analysis of the convergence of MLHT algorithms with MLMC optimization, verifying the conditions of Theorem \ref{theorem}.
 We now evaluate the accuracy of the methods and analyze whether the obtained estimations of functional reach the expected MSE.
-We performed ten independent runs of the MLHT algorithms for each of different $\varepsilon$ values.
+We performed 10 independent runs of the MLHT algorithms for each $\varepsilon$ value.
 The functional of interest is estimated using MC and the MLHT algorithms with MLMC optimization.
 We calculate the MSE of the solution